Still from Squeezed by Shadows, 2013, Carla MacKinnon © the artist

 The Nightmare, Henry Fuseli, 1781 © Trustees of the British Museum

 Further sleep weirdness comes in the form of sleep paralysis, when somebody who is sleeping is semi-conscious but can't move a muscle.
 It is only temporary, but anyone who's experience will know how freaky it is.
 It's embodied in the famous painting, The Nightmare, by Henry Fuseli which shows an incubus sitting atop a woman's chest.
 The exhibition also highlights its presence in folklore from various cultures.
-In Buddishm, it's related to a magical god who uses a metal chain and sword to paralyze evil spirits.
+In Buddishm, it's related to a magical god who uses a metal chain and sword to paralyse evil spirits.
 In Carla MacKinnon’s installation, Squeezed by Shadows, people who suffer from sleep paralysis recount their terrifying experiences and hallucinations to the sights of disturbing abstract images.

 Further demonic embodiments of states of consciousness come when the exhibition looks at the "reversible coma" that is general anaesthetic, the very common medical practice that puts the patient in a bizarre state of mind that "is as close to brainstem death as it is possible to get and survive."
 A painting from 1912 by Richard Tennant Cooper shows ghouls with large heads attacking an unconscious man with surgical equipment, relating the effects of chloroform.